Find out how to report racism or religious discrimination in schools.

 - has been the target of religious, racial discrimination or abuse

-- has seen others exprience racism or religious discrimination.
+- has seen others experience racism or religious discrimination.

 Your school will take appropriate action and provide support.